PySimpleGUI/PySimpleGUI/docs/index.md

     sudo pip3 install --upgrade pysimplegui

-Some users have found that upgrading required using an extra flag on the pip `--no-cache-dir` and you can force the version number too by adding `==version` onto the end
+Some users have found that upgrading required using an extra flag on the pip `--no-cache-dir`.

-    pip install --upgrade --no-cache-dir PySimpleGUI==3.0.3
+    pip install --upgrade --no-cache-dir

 If for some reason you are unable to install using `pip`, don't worry, you can still import PySimpleGUI by downloading the file PySimleGUI.py and placing it in your folder along with the application that is importing it.